To improve persons with disabilities’ rights and to access quality and comprehensive Sexual Reproductive Health Rights (SRHR) services in Rwanda.

 Several articles of the Convention have direct relevance to SRH, reproductive rights, and gender-based violence.

-Article 22 asserts the equal rights of persons with disabilities to privacy, including privacy of personal health information.
+Article 22 asserts the equal rights of persons with disabilities to privacy, including the privacy of personal health information.

 Article 23 requires states to eliminate discrimination against persons with disabilities in all matters relating to marriage, family, parenthood, and relationships, including in the areas of family planning, fertility, and family life.